Fasanerie See

 The Fasaneriesee and Lerchenau Lake are very beautiful local recreation areas that can also be reached on foot in just a few minutes.
 The Fasanerie borders Feldmoching to the north, Lerchenau to the east and Allach Lohe to the south.
 Both the city center and the outlying districts can be reached in a short time via the S1 S-Bahn station (Fasanerie).

-If you haven't found the right apartment for you here, it's also worth taking a look at the neighboring districts of Feldmoching, Hasenbergl and Moosach.
+If you haven't found the right apartments for you here, it's also worth taking a look at the neighboring districts of Feldmoching, Hasenbergl and Moosach.

 Supermarket, stationery store